Residential aged care residents

 Some jurisdictions have specific requirements relevant to guardians (or substitute decision-makers) consenting on behalf of another person.

-Is evidence of COVID-19 vaccination required?
+Evidence of COVID-19 vaccination

 You can provide: